 The Family Court Office is responsible for maintaining all records regarding Family Court.
 This includes all divorce and adoption papers, child support and custody papers, and juvenile records.
 We are responsible for collecting and disbursing child support payments, as well as scheduling hearings for past due child support payments.

-The RMC Department is responsible for maintaining all records including deeds, mortgages, plats, power of attorney, contracts, satisfaction, and any other documents affecting title to real property is recorded.
+The Register of Deeds (ROD) is responsible for maintaining all records including deeds, mortgages, plats, power of attorney, contracts, satisfaction, and any other documents affecting title to real property is recorded.
 Judgments, state, and federal tax liens are filed in this office.
-In addition, the Clerk maintains records of military discharges, and issues firework licenses.
+In addition, the Clerk maintains records of military discharges.

 Our office cannot provide legal advice or give information out over the telephone.
 You must come in person to request specific information about Child Support, General Session charges, or a Common Pleas case.
 You must come into the office to research any recordings from the RMC department.
 This office cannot research records of any kind, but we can assist you in the index books.
 Office hours are from 8:30 a.m. until 5:00 p.m.
 We are closed on major holidays.